 The page load time, your titles, structured data and other things will be evaluated on your mobile site.
 Google will use these and other ranking signals to determine your site’s ranking in SERPs.
 Google is aware that the search results you get regardless of whether you’re using a mobile device or desktop will be skewed in favor mobile, but mobile usage is growing and more and more people will search using mobile instead of desktop moving forward.

 Contact GoingClear Interactive

 Are you worried that your website isn’t prepared for a mobile-first world?
 If so, you’re probably looking for an SEO company that provides SEO services that can help you get your website ready.
-Since 2001, GoingClear Interactive has helped small and mid-size businesses in and around Boston, MA with their website design and maintenance as well as their SEO in the face of looming changes.
+Since 2001, GoingClear Interactive has helped small and mid-size businesses in and around Boston, MA with their digital strategy, websites, and digital marketing as well as their SEO in the face of looming changes.
 To learn how we can help prepare your website for mobile-first indexing, contact GoingClear Interactive now.

 Like this blog post?

 Most businesses don't take advantage of how much they can actually maximize their online growth.
 Good news!
 We can help with Web Strategy, Web Design, Web Development, and Marketing!VIEW OUR SERVICES